ServiceNowDevProgram/code-snippets/Server-Side Components/Scheduled Jobs/Remove Inactive users from Active tickets/README.md

-Remove Inactive users from Active tickets
+Use the code snippets to Remove Inactive users from Active tickets and trigger reminder notifications.